 Getting hammered by India can therefore be seen as collateral damage – a price they were perfectly willing to accept – in order to pursue other strategic goals: winning the World Cup, setting up The Hundred, and continually running down the county championship into a second class competition that they’d probably prefer to cancel altogether because, due to a variety of factors that aren’t all the championship’s fault, it doesn’t make any money.

 So my question to you is this.
 What else did the ECB expect?
 What else did you expect?
 Those who have being paying attention would’ve seen this result coming a mile off.
+That’s why I used my 1XBit Bonus Code to back India.
 Our domestic competition doesn’t produce spinners or spinning wickets; therefore our batsmen can’t play spin.
 I almost felt sorry for them at one point.
 Poor Ollie Pope looked so out of his depth that it was almost unfair.